mozilla/addon-registration/docs/index.rst

 How do we proceed?
 ------------------

-Each time someone wants to release a new addon, it needs to register the new version on AMO.
+Each time someone wants to release a new addon, it needs to register it on AMO.
+This also applies to new versions of already existing addons.
 This process can be automated really easily using the HTTP APIs this service is providing.

 The information sent to the AMO registration service are the following: